-Many of the rules of probability appear to be self-evident, but an important part of mathematics is illustrating that our intuition agrees with the logical outcome of our models.
+Many of the rules of probability appear to be self-evident, but it's useful to have a precise language in which they can be described.
 To that end, Devore develops with some care a mathematical theory of probability.
 We'll mostly summarize the key definitions and results here.